Tips On Driving In France

 Buying Gas

-Buying gas is easy, just like at home more or less.
-(Easier for me because hubby Gildas does the pumping) You pump your own and pay when you’re done.
-Just tell the attendant your pump number.
 You can pay with cash or a credit card that has a chip in it.
 Most of us here in the States do not have a chip card.
-I’m told you see the chip in a little window on the card.
-If you have no chip card make sure you are at a gas station where there is an attendant.
+If you have no chip card make sure you're at a gas station where there is an attendant.
 The autoroutes have attendants 24 hours but not so elsewhere.

-The cheapest place to buy gas is at the big supermarkets (supermarche) such as Auchan, InterMarche, E. Leclerc, Round Point, Super U, and ATAC, which will be off the autoroute in the “center commercial” of a town.
+The cheapest place to buy gas is at the big supermarkets (supermarché) such as Auchan, InterMarche, E. Leclerc, Round Point, Super U, and ATAC, which will be off the autoroute in the “center commercial” of a town.
 Look for the signs.

 Essense: